keboola/developers-docs/extend/generic-extractor/running.md

 To run the examples:

-- Clone this repository: `git clone https://github.com/keboola/generic-extractor.git`
+- Clone Generic Extractor repository: `git clone https://github.com/keboola/generic-extractor.git`
 - Navigate to the documentation directory: `cd generic-extractor/doc`
 - Run a single example of your choice, e.g.: `docker-compose run -e "KBC_EXAMPLE_NAME=001-simple-job" extractor`
 - The output will be available in `examples/001-simple-job/out/tables`.